-Table 60: Analysis of Institutional Policies and Systems
+Table 65: Analysis of Institutional Policies and Systems

 Issue Compliance Comments Availability of key staff ✓ Key vacancies Town Planner (in terms of report from COGTA) Several key management positions, as well as key operational staff positions filled SCM Manager Other important vacancies: Town Planner (in terms of report from COGTA) Electrician (Critical) Manager Legal Services Organizational Structure ✓ The organizational structure has been reviewed annually.
 A post of Manager Tourism was included Skills Development Plan ✓ The Municipality has prepared and submitted reports in respect of the Skills Development Plan as legislatively required.
 HR Strategy ✓ The HR Strategy has been approved by Council and is reviewed annually.
 Individual and Organizational Performance Management System √ Both an individual, as well as an organizational performance management system has been introduced and the PMS Policy is reviewed annually.
 Monitoring, evaluation and reporting systems and processes √ The M&E systems of the Nketoana Local Municipality makes provision for measuring IDP targets by relating these targets to the in-year key performance indicators and targets in the Service Delivery and Budget Implementation Plan (SDBIP).
-Quarterly performance assessments are then conducted, whereby actual performance for the quarter is measured against targets for the responsible for an annual Risk assessment and Risk Register as well as the compilation of an annual audit plan based on the risk assessment and register.
-After execution of the plan, reports are generated and submitted to management.
-It is meant to be viewed and evaluated by the Audit Committee and finally submitted to Council to complete the Oversight cycle.
-Nketoana still have a challenge to complete this cycle and the aim is to improve on it in the coming financial years.
+Quarterly performance assessments are then conducted, whereby actual performance for the quarter is measured against targets for the same period.

-Issue Compliance Comments same period.
 This result in quarterly performance reports to Council, the issuing of the mid-year budget and performance report and ultimately the Annual Report.